QiHongchao/SampleSize4ClinicalTrials/README.md

 Installation
 ------------
-The package can be installed from CRAN
+The package can be installed from CRAN:
 ```r
 install.packages("SampleSize4ClinicalTrials")
 ```